-Weddings in church are able to go ahead but must be limited in attendance.
+Weddings in church are able to go ahead but must currently be limited in attendance only by the capacity of the church.
 Please check the Government website for up to date information.

 It’s great that you are thinking about getting married in church: we believe God has given human beings the gift of marriage so that a man and a woman can be united physically, mentally and spiritually.
 One author says this: “God’s mathematics are strange and beautiful, because when it comes to marriage (and sex for that matter), one plus one equals one:

 ‘A man will leave his father and mother and be united to his wife, and they will become one flesh.’ – The Bible book of Genesis, chapter 2, verse 24.”